Refined Coxeter polynomials: Coxeter polynomials

 \begin{defn} The \emph{Coxeter polynomial} $\phi_{\cD}$ of $\cD$ with a Serre functor $\nu$ is the characteristic polynomial of any matrix representing the Coxeter transformation $-[\nu]$. \end{defn}

 According to this definition, the coefficients of $\phi_{\cD}$ are integers.
 Now observe that $\langle M, \nu N \rangle = \langle N, M \rangle$.
 Thus if $C$ is the matrix representing the Euler form and $S$ is the matrix representing the Coxeter transformation with respect to the same basis of $K_0(\cD)$, then $C \cdot S = -C^T$.
-This shows that Definition~\ref{def:CoxSerre} agrees with Definition~\ref{def:CoxC} when the Euler form is non-degenerate.
+This shows that Definition~\ref{def:CoxSerre} agrees with Definition~\ref{def:CoxC} when $\cD$ has a Serre functor and the Euler form is non-degenerate.

-The category $\cD$ is \emph{fractionally Calabi-Yau} if it has a Serre functor $\nu$ and there are integers $p$ and $q \geq 1$ such that $\nu^q \simeq \Sigma^p$.
-Being fractionally Calabi-Yau implies that the Coxeter transformation has finite order and hence the Coxeter polynomial $\phi_{\cD}$ is a product of cyclotomic polynomials.
+The category $\cD$ is \emph{fractionally Calabi-Yau}~\cite{Kontsevich98} if it has a Serre functor $\nu$ and there are integers $p$ and $q \geq 1$ such that $\nu^q \simeq \Sigma^p$.
+Being fractionally Calabi-Yau implies that the Coxeter transformation has finite order and hence the Coxeter polynomial $\phi_{\cD}$ is a product of cyclotomic polynomials~\cite[Theorem~2.10]{delaPena14}.
 Note that these implications are strict.